DavidStinson/ga-content-generation-flow/output/learning-design-ml-3-creating-arrays-with-literal-notation.md

 > 📚 An *element* is an individual item stored at a specific position in an array.

-> 💡 Using array literal notation helps you see all your data in one place, making it simple to create both small and large lists.

 tktk asset: Visual showing a row of labeled boxes, each representing an array element inside square brackets.

 ### Key points to remember